The Only 8 Tips You’ll Ever Need for Engaging Learners Effectively At Work (Yes, Really)

 Let’s break it down.
 What are the parts that equate to a sum total of learner engagement?
 It’s a triple threat of mind, body and soul, so to speak:

-Top 8 most effective tips for engaging learners
+The 7 most effective strategies for engaging learners

+Remember the three types of engagement we opened with?
 Designing a training program that purposely utilises each or a combination of each form of engagement is your best bet to ensuring learners aren’t checking out.
-After all, your learning and development initiatives should be aiming to spark behavioural, emotional and cognitive changes that create more adaptable, resilient and innovative employees.

 1. Assign meaning